-Montessori House for Children (MHFC) is a family-owned private school, affiliated with the American Montessori Society as a “full-member” school.
-Robert and Pam Nelson founded the school in 2004 with their daughter Barbara Nelson.
+Montessori House for Children and Elementary School is a family-owned private school, recognized by the American Montessori Society.
+In 2004, Robert and Pam Nelson founded the School, with their daughter Barbara Nelson.

-The Nelson family’s vision for a Montessori school dates back 28 years.
-In 1990, Pam and Barbara discovered Montessori, through enrollment of Barbara’s daughter, Ashley, at a Houston Montessori school.
-During her time of enrollment, the Nelson family began to realize the vast differences between Montessori and conventional pre-school education, which planted a seed of curiosity in the Nelson family.
+The Nelson family’s vision for a Montessori school dates back to 1990.
+Pam and Barbara discovered Montessori, through enrollment of Barbara’s daughter, Ashley, at a Houston Montessori school.
+During Ashley’s time of enrollment, the Nelson family began to realize vast differences between Montessori and mainstream schooling – Montessori offered a deep and rewarding transformative educational experience.
+This realization planted the seed of Montessori education in the Nelson family.

 With the success of this school, there came a desire to expand, so that more children could benefit from Montessori education.
-In 2004, the Nelson family poured their hearts into a project to build a larger school in the Lakemont Subdivision, this school – Montessori House for Children – opened in 2006.
+In 2004, the Nelson family poured their hearts and resources into building a larger school in the Lakemont Subdivision, this school – Montessori House for Children – opened in 2006.
 Pam and Robert Nelson are the founders and Barbara Nelson serves as Head of School and preserves the core principles of authentic Montessori education.

-Through this journey, Barbara and her family uncovered their purpose in life, which is to help young children recognize their natural talents and interests, so they can develop a personal understanding and go forward in life with direction and fortitude.
+Through this journey, Barbara and her family uncovered their purpose in life, which is to provide transformative education that develops personal understanding, so that each child can go forward in life to become a valuable, contributing member of society.

-The Nelson family is grateful and blessed for this beautiful journey that started over 28 years ago.
+The Nelson family is grateful and blessed for this enriching journey that began in 1990.